-She asked for feedback on the social media strategy, which she will reflect in the draft, and then present for endorsement at CEOS Plenary.
+She asked for feedback on the social media strategy, which she will reflect in the final version to be submitted for for endorsement at CEOS Plenary.
 She reviewed the plans for the CEOS booth at the GEO Summit, which will feature CEOS promotional content displayed on a screen.

 Closing Remarks